 What Happens During a Kidney Blood Test?

-- A nurse or technician will use an antiseptic wipe to clean a portion of your arm.
+- A nurse or technician will use an antiseptic wipe to clean a portion of your arm, usually your inner elbow.

 - They will place a band around your upper arm to make the veins easy to locate.